jhgaylor/jakegaylor-com-mcp-server/README.md

 - **TLS**: Uses Traefik with Let's Encrypt for automatic HTTPS certificate management
 - **Integration Options**: Works with existing reverse proxy setups by removing the Traefik labels and configuring your own proxy
+- **Configuration**: Uses a YAML file for easier editing and version control

 ## Security Considerations

 - Ensure your server has proper security measures in place
-- Consider the sensitivity of the information in your environment file
+- Consider the sensitivity of the information in your me.yaml file
 - Use HTTPS for all traffic (enabled by default)

 ## For More Information